george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 1

 - I assume that words are separated either by one or many spaces, end of lines, tabs, commas or dots.

+## Iteration 2

+- I assume that all words in stopwords.txt file are on their own lines, which means one word per line.
+- Empty lines in stopwords.txt file are not considered.
+- If no file is provided, or any error happens when reading the stopwords.txt file, then empty list of stop words is provided to the application.